xPats/xPats/README.md

 - 👋 Hi, I’m @xPats
-- 👀 I’m interested in learning code
+- 👀 I’m interested in learning code, i'm a beginner.
 - 🌱 I’m currently learning HTML | CSS
 - Can people who has experience in developer can give me some tips or advices?
 I'll apreciate it so much :)

 <!---